 These heightened rates of discrimination and harm are also linked to high rates of negative health outcomes and emotional trauma for transgender people.
 According to the study, “a staggering 41% of respondents reported attempting suicide compared to 1.6% of the general population.”

 When lives hang in the balance, the time for transgender non-discrimination protections is now.

 Though state law does not ensure equal treatment of transgender people, in recent years twelve cities and towns across New Hampshire have passed local non-discrimination laws, resolutions or other measures in support of transgender protections.

 It can be confusing to navigate a patchwork of legal protections from town to town.
 But these local laws are testament to growing support for transgender non-discrimination—and are an important step to ensuring transgender people are protected locally while making the case for passing statewide non-discrimination laws.

 Hardly.
 Currently 18 states, Washington D.C. and more than 200 municipalities have full non-discrimination protections on the basis of sexual orientation and gender identity in housing, employment and public places.
 Across New Hampshire, 10 cities and towns have affirmed the importance of municipal and state-level protections for transgender workers and residents.

 Businesses large and small, tourism boards, chambers of commerce, as well as conference and major sporting events organizers have been at the forefront of the fight for LGBT equality.
 They know that if New Hampshire is going to compete in the U.S. and global markets, it must invest in its reputation as an open and welcoming place to do business.

-As support for transgender non-discrimination grows, we are working with businesses, faith communities, law enforcement officials, and local municipalities, to make the case for legislation to ensure transgender people are free and equal under the law.
+As support for transgender non-discrimination grows, we are working with businesses, law enforcement, schools, anti-violence advocates, civic leaders, faith leaders, and transgender residents and their families to ensure transgender people are free and equal under the law.